-At the time of Jesus, the Jewish people were awaiting a political messiah to liberate them from the Roman Empire.
-There are multiple pages in the Old Testament pointing to the Messiah, and Jesus repeatedly referred to himself and his mission in several prophecies from the book of Daniel.
-Refer to (Daniel 2,7,9).
-Many Jews realized that Jesus was the Messiah.
+The Jewish people awaited a political messiah to liberate them from the Roman Empire.
+Several pages in the Old Testament indicated the Messiah, and Jesus of Nazareth repeatedly referred to Himself and His mission in several prophecies from (Daniel 2,7,9).
+Many Jews realized Jesus was the Messiah.

 The Kingdom of God

 Jesus loved to talk about “the kingdom of God”:

 “The time is fulfillled and the kingdom of God is at hand; repent, and believe in the gospel.”
 (Mark 1:14-15)